tagohd/mono/Characters/Sam Ward.md

 [question:: What's their personality?
 Why does Luke like them?]

 >[!question] Why did CURSED AL take their SOUL?
 >Maybe they don't actually have a SOUL, and that's why they're important to CURSED AL's plan.
-(See: [[SOUL AMPLIFIER]]) So, he didn't just take their SOUL, he straight up kidnapped them.
+(See: [[BFS 10000]]) So, he didn't just take their SOUL, he straight up kidnapped them.

 [[4 - The Crossing of the First Threshold]]
 >Perhaps it will be a recurring theme that Luke will find something that reminds him of Sam.